downtocode/glauss/DOCS/glauss.rst

 AUTHORS
 =======

-physengine was written by Rostislav Pehlivanov.
+glauss was written by Rostislav Pehlivanov.
 This manpage was written by the author.